Achievable logoAchievable logo

 Infrared region

-Infrared light absorption is due to intramolecular vibrations and rotations, with specific functional groups exhibiting characteristic absorptions that form a unique fingerprint region.
-Electronic transitions can also produce infrared radiation.
-Its frequencies extend just below red in the visible spectrum, hence the term “infrared” (below red).
-At these higher frequencies, only atoms and molecules can vibrate rapidly enough to emit or absorb such radiation.
-Water molecules are especially active in the infrared, which is why skin has an emissivity of about 0.97 in this region; night-vision scopes detect the infrared glow from warm objects and convert it to visible light.
+Infrared frequencies lie just below red in the visible spectrum, which is why the region is called “infrared” (below red).
+At these relatively high frequencies, only atoms and molecules can vibrate rapidly enough to emit or absorb the radiation.
+Water molecules are especially active in the infrared.
+That’s why skin has an emissivity of about 0.97 in this region: night-vision scopes detect the infrared glow from warm objects and convert it to visible light.

 The Sun behaves much like a blackbody at about 6000 K: